sevenwestmedia-labs/nx-plugins/README.md

 The plugins in this repo are designed to work with TypeScript project references and minimal deviation from existing tools in the JS Ecosystem.

-Most of the packages are just lightwieght wrappers over a CLI tool, just making it work nicely with NX.
+Most of the packages are just lightweight wrappers over a CLI tool, just making it work nicely with NX.

 ## @wanews/nx-typescript-project-references